Nazeim/docs.wavesplatform/docs/en/waves-node/readme.md

 ## Deal With Forks

 Fork is the moment when a blockchain splits in two seperate ones.
-Forks can happen because of node version difference (for example, when your node is of older version).
+Forks can happen because of node version difference (for example, when your node is of older version and does not support functionality of the newer ones).
 Also, forks can be caused by malicious attacks or system failure.
-A forked node continues generating blocks, but it does not communicate with other valid nodes.
+A running node receives information from other nodes and monitors "the best blockchain" (that is the one that has the biggest generating balance).
+If the node spots a "better" blockchain that had split (forked) from the current one **not more than 100 blocks ago**, it can automatically switch to it.
+If it split more than 100 blocks ago a forked node continues generating blocks, but it does not communicate with other valid nodes.

 You can check the blockchain height or the last 100 signatures of blocks to understand if your node is on fork or not.
 Use [chaincmp](https://github.com/wavesplatform/gowaves/releases/tag/v0.1.2) utility to compare blockchains on your node and the reference nodes.
+Chaincmp utility indicates whether you are on the same blockchain with the reference nodes and if not it provides recommendations on further actions.

 Your node can be on fork with height **less** than 2000 blocks or **more** than 2000 blocks.

-* In case that your node is on fork with a height less than 2000 blocks, you can implement rollback as described in [Rollback Waves Node](/en/waves-node/how-to-rollback-a-node) article, after that restart the node to begin generating blocks.
+* In case that your node is on fork with a height less than 2000 blocks, you can implement rollback and restart the node to begin generating blocks as described in [Rollback Waves Node](/en/waves-node/how-to-rollback-a-node) article.
 * Otherwise, you need to go with one of the options described in [Get Waves Blockchain](/en/waves-node/options-for-getting-actual-blockchain) article.